COVID-19 Business Impact Survey -

 Fleet-based businesses drive.
 It’s a simple way to measure the health of their industries: if they are working, they are on the road.
 We analyzed anonymous mileage data for more than 43,000 customers and broke it out by industries to get a better understanding of which have been the hardest hit during this crisis, and which are starting to recover.

-Home and office-based services such as HVAC, cleaning, and restoration have been especially hard hit in the past three months.
+Home and office-based services such as HVAC, cleaning, and restoration have been especially hard hit since March 2020.
 These industries saw an almost 15% drop in daily mileage from February to April.
 Construction was another industry showing the impact of nationwide shut downs.
 Construction customers showed stagnant growth in mileage in March, and a 4% drop in miles driven in April.
 One industry potentially seeing less of an impact is landscaping.
-Between February and May, our landscaping customers have increased daily mileage by 40%.
+Between February and June, our landscaping customers have increased daily mileage by 47%.

 Most common adjustments to business include: